University Administrative Policies

 • any damage to property or injury to person caused by their animals; and

-• complying with this policy and all state, county, and city laws pertaining to animal control while on campus.
+• complying with this policy and all applicable law pertaining to animal control while on campus.

 3. Violations

-Owners/guardians who violate this policy may be given a citation by Campus Police and may be subject to charges under the "Student Code of Conduct" and the "Visitor Code of Conduct."
-Any person may contact Campus Police to report a violation of this policy.
+Owners/guardians who violate this policy may be subject to charges under the "Student Code of Conduct" or the "Visitor Code of Conduct."
+Any person may contact the UNM Police Department to report a vicious or dangerous animal.